Analysis: China and the US are polar opposites on gun control

 The difference is stark when it comes to public safety.
 Despite being the world's most populous country, with 1.4 billion residents, China only records a few dozen gun crimes a year.
 And more broadly, violent crime has continued falling, reaching its lowest level in 20 years in 2020, according to state-run news outlet Xinhua.

-Meanwhile, the US reports hundreds of mass shootings every year, with more than 475 such incidents recorded so far in 2021 -- not to mention many more gun deaths like suicides.
+Meanwhile, the US reports hundreds of mass shootings with four or more victims every year, with more than 475 such incidents recorded so far in 2021 -- not to mention many more gun deaths like suicides.
 Though there have been growing calls for gun control across the country, violent crime in general is on the rise -- major cities saw a 33% increase in homicides last year, in a crime surge that has continued this year.

 China frequently draws this comparison, using America's crime rate to accuse the country of hypocrisy and ineffective governance, while downplaying its own rare incidents.
 For instance, the police statement on the Wuhan shooting avoided any mention of the gun, only saying the attacker had "wounded" an employee.